symfony/symfony-docs/performance.rst

 Note that there are two disadvantages when using a bootstrap file:

-* the file needs to be regenerated whenever any of the original sources change (i.e. when you update the Symfony source or vendor libraries);
+* the file needs to be regenerated whenever any of the original sources change (e.g. when you update the Symfony source or vendor libraries);

 * when debugging, one will need to place break points inside the bootstrap file.